-Just so you can share in my experience, I want you to see yourself sitting in the audience as the lights are dimming.
+Just so you can share in my experience, I want you to imagine yourself sitting in a large audience as the lights are dimming.
 The show is about to start and the excitement in the air is electric.
-Everyone quiets down as the announcer over the microphone says: “Good evening ladies and gentleman and welcome to our show.
+Everyone quiets down as the announcer says: “Good evening ladies and gentleman and welcome to our show.
 Please note that any recording of this performance, either through video or photograph is strictly prohibited…” A hush comes over the crowd in anticipation.
 Spotlight, Dora.
 Yes me, all alone, opening the show.
-We had rehearsed for this moment many times, and in every attempt to repeat my lines I always left something out.
-It was a 3 minute intro, you can see it here.
-Well, the poor director was forced to change the script and delete most of my lines.
+We had rehearsed this moment many times, and in every attempt to repeat my lines I always left something out.
+It was a 3-minute intro, you can see the original version here.
+Well, the poor director finally gave up and was forced to change the script, deleting most of my lines.
 Everyone was totally frustrated with me and there was nothing I could do.
-Needless to say I didn’t get hired for the next show.
-Too many strikes.
+Needless to say, I didn’t get hired for the next show.

-What were my limiting beliefs?
+What were my conscious limiting beliefs?
 “I can’t remember the line.
 I’m so embarrassed.
 This is terrible.
 Get me out of here.”
 My subconscious mind intervened on my behalf, saying:”Yay!
 This is what you wanted.”
-The mind must respond to the directions you give it, and most of us have no idea how powerful their words can be.
-Yikes!
-Be careful my friends, I know it always feels good to be right, but when your subconscious is calling the shots it will always prove what you’re saying is the truth.
+Fear took over and removed me from the threatening situation.
+You see, your mind must respond to the directions you give it, and most of us have no idea how powerful their words can be.
+Be careful my friends, when your subconscious is calling the shots it will always prove that it’s not what you say, it’s what you believe.
 Your beliefs create your reality.

 How Do You Make Fear Fun?

-Here’s something you may not have realized, all of the sensations you feel in fear are exactly the same for excitement.
-So instead of saying “I’m really scared” try swapping it out for “I’m really excited.”
+Something you may not have realized yet: all of the sensations you feel in fear are exactly the same as the ones you feel in excitement.
+So instead of saying “I’m really scared,” try swapping it out for “I’m really excited.”
+Repeat these words a few times so your brain has a chance to develop a solid belief.
 It has an entirely different effect.
 You can read more about that in a great article by Helaina Hovitz here.